 5 Ideas for Children’s Entertainment at Weddings

-To start, you’ll need to consider the age of the children who will be attending.
+To start, you must consider the age of the children who will be attending.
 If necessary, ask your guests to write the ages on their RSVP, so you eliminate the need for guesswork.
 If the kids in attendance are of preschool or infant school age, you will need to tailor your entertainment accordingly.
 If they’re a little older, cater for the fact they are more grown up.

-Once you have an idea of the age-range at your wedding, it’s time to get planning!
+Once you know the age-range at your wedding, it’s time to get planning!
 If you don’t have kids yourself, ask friends and relatives to help with ideas – they may have some great tips to give and advice to impart!
 To get you off the mark, here are 5 wedding entertainment ideas for kids.

 1. Circus Area